skylight-hq/skylight.digital/pages/career_pathways/user-researcher.md

 {% include role_level.html level='I' %}

-A junior user researcher is embedded in a multidisciplinary team to carry out user research activities.
+A user researcher I is embedded in a multidisciplinary team to carry out user research activities.
 At this level, you’ll be expected to:
 - Have some practical experience but need regular guidance and training to produce your best work and develop your skills
 - Work in combination with a more senior user researcher